applicants are strongly encouraged to read the entire guidelines prior to submitting

 Multidisciplinary teams are encouraged to apply and may include undergraduate students from diverse fields such as business, nursing, physical therapy, life sciences, physical sciences, or other related disciplines.
 Inter-institutional collaborations are also encouraged; in these cases we require a faculty advisor from each institution.
 Each team must include at least one engineering student.

 BMEidea awards are presented each year at the MD&M East Medical Device Trade Show and Convention.
 Competition winners will receive cash awards ($10,000 first place, $5,000 second place, and $2,500 third place) as well as access to resources to be used for further development and commercialization of their products.
-They will also have the opportunity to present their designs and business plans to representatives of investor organizations.
 Cash prizes will be disbursed to each of the winning team’s departments to be allocated at the discretion of the faculty advisor.
 In addition, the first place institution will get to display the BMEidea trophy in their winning department for the year.

 Team members have rights to all intellectual property, subject to the rules of their home institutions, unless assigned to others in exchange for support, sponsorship, or funding.
 Teams will be encouraged to retain a significant and motivating interest in their project results.